Interviews and tests

 Need help with the cost of getting here?

-We offer a means-tested travel bursary to help with the cost of getting to interviews, departmental open days and post-offer visit days.
+We offer a means-tested travel bursary to help with the cost of getting to interviews, departmental open days and visit days.